Best 2 Person Tents

 - Even on wet and windy nights, the ventilation is good

-- It is a bit heavier than other two-person tents
+- It is a bit heavier than other similar models

 - One buyer noted the zipper on the rainfly broke immediately